 On receipt of the draft submission, the SCA Business Office or the Editor will confirm receipt via return e-mail, phone, or letter to the primary author.

-The Editor will reformat the submission, as needed, to conform to the style guide (see below), and do an initial editing.
-The Editor will then distribute electronic copies to assistant editors for additional editing.
+The Editor will do an initial editing and distribute electronic copies to assistant editors for additional editing as needed.